aws-actions/aws-codebuild-run-build/README.md

 CodeBuild supports ARM and GPU containers.
 * Security

-There may be assets, configuration, or access that is restricted from GitHub.
+There may be assets, configuration, or access that is not accessible from GitHub.

 This action does not wrap every option of CodeBuild::StartBuild.
 This is intentional.